 On October 8th we enter the r&d space.
 We will, hopefully, have our first grant of funding to pay actors and creatives for the first time.
 We have had donations to enrich the pot and reduce our reliance on Arts Council.

-In November we work directly with the Vaults on gathering a clothing optional audience for two performances of Divine Proportions, where we will learn even more about working with participants in a theatrical environment.
-Here we will be focussing on attracting one audience who are Female Identifying, female identifying trans and non-binary.
-The other performance will be open to all genders and identities.
+In November 2018 we worked directly with the Vaults again on gathering a clothing optional audience for a performance of Divine Proportions, where we learned even more about working with participants in a theatrical environment.

 If you would like to be on the invitation list, please email me, in confidence advising how you work or connect to this field.
 If you are a naturist “audience” member or workshop participant, then again I would be happy to hear from you, so we can build the best routes to gather test audiences for specific events.